AITwinMinds/ChatGPT-UI/README.md

 1. **Obtaining API Key**: Obtain your API key from OpenAI platform ([https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)). <br>
 (As a free user, you can enjoy the first three months of API key usage for free.
 After this period, consider becoming a ChatGPT Plus user or creating a new account to access an additional three months of free usage.)

-3. **Entering API Key**: Once you have your API key, enter it into the designated field in the interface.
+2. **Entering API Key**: Once you have your API key, enter it into the designated field in the interface.
 You can toggle the fix/unfix status by clicking "Fix/Unfix API Key."

-4. **Prompt Selection**: Choose the type of prompt you want to generate by selecting the appropriate radio button.
+3. **Prompt Selection**: Choose the type of prompt you want to generate by selecting the appropriate radio button.
+For rephrasing, use the new dropdown menu that offers five different types, including Simplify, Informal, Professional, Formal, and Generalize.

-5. **Language Translation**: If translating, select the source and target languages from the dropdowns.
+4. **Language Translation**: If translating, select the source and target languages from the dropdowns.

-6. **Clipboard Option**: By checking the "Use last clipboard text" checkbox, you can easily apply the text from your clipboard as part of the prompt.
+5. **Clipboard Option**: By checking the "Use last clipboard text" checkbox, you can easily apply the text from your clipboard as part of the prompt.
 This provides a quick way to incorporate external content into your queries.

+6. **Email Reply Customization**: When replying to emails, you can now add specific details to the prompt for a more personalized and context-aware response.

 7. **Input Text**: Enter the prompt manually or input text for manual prompts or code debugging.